Daniele122898/Weeb.Go/README.md

 To use the weeb.sh services you need an authentication token.
 You can request one at devs@weeb.sh

 # Usage
+`hidden` should be set as false by default.
+These only benefit uploaders and are useless otherwise!
 ### Authentication
 First you have to authenticate once by passing your token.
 This has to be done before any further usage can occur and only has to be done once.
 ```go